tracychiang25/My-personal-web/README.md

 ## Purpose and Contribution

 The main purpose of this website is to showcase my resume and portfolio.
-It is built using React for the frontend and Node.js for the backend.
+It is built using React for the frontend and Node.js for the backend.\
+Contribution can be made by fork and pull requests.\
+Details of how to fork a repository can be found here: https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project \

 ## Features